-- Know the four principles of Motivational Interviewing.
+- Participants will know the four principles of Motivational Interviewing.

-- Understand the importance of autonomy, self-motivation, and self-efficacy for behavior change.
+- Participants will understand the importance of autonomy, self-motivation, and self-efficacy for behavior change.

-- Explore the communication skills effective for MI.
+- Participants will explore the communication skills effective for MI.

-- Receive a list of questions to ask students.
+- Participants will receive a list of questions to ask students.

 - Student Affairs staff - professionals in student conduct, advisors, mentors, staff working with targeted or minority populations, student retention and graduation specialists, student recruitment specialists